 Crassula congesta is a type of dwarf biennial succulent that can live for about a couple of years and shortly dies after the flowering season.
 The leaves are about 1.2 inches long and are tightly packed in X-shaped form around the single stem.
-Its inflorescence has a capitulum that contains sweet-smelling white tubular creamy flowers that can grow up to 0.4 inch long.
+Its inflorescence has a capitulum that contains sweet-smelling white tubular creamy flowers that can grow up to 0.4 inches long.
 These flowers flare around the opening.

 Origin: South Africa